 How Much Does Feeding a German Shepherd Cost

-Monthly feeding costs for German Shepherds by food type.
-Kibble, raw, fresh, and budget options compared with real prices.
+Monthly feeding costs for German Shepherds broken down by food type, life stage, and extras.
+Kibble, raw, and fresh options compared with real prices.